avanc/photOS/README.md

 # Installation

 ## The quick way
 This section describes the setup using a prebuild image.
-However, there is no prebuild image available yet...

-1. Download the latest stable release (not availabe yet)
+1. Download the [latest stable release](https://github.com/avanc/photOS/releases/) for your device
 2. Extract the image file from the archive
 3. Write the image file to your SD card: